 • Auto-Publishing for Multiple Platforms: Enables brands to schedule posts on Instagram, Facebook, Twitter, and Pinterest effortlessly.

-• Hashtag & Content Strategy Tools: Helps businesses analyze data and discover trending hashtags to boost engagement.
+• Hashtag & Content Strategy Tools: These help businesses analyze data and discover trending hashtags to boost engagement.

 3. Buffer